Jesse Fulton's professional "README"

 How do I it?

-By growing people, encouraging creativity, and implementing appropriate processes.
+By growing people, promoting creativity, and implementing appropriate processes.

 Why do I it?

 I believe that working in small, cross-disciplinary teams leads to a shared sense of ownership, better communication, and more collaboration.
-This a great recipe to create great work.
+This a tried-and-true recipe to create great work.

 I actively try not to open e-mails, slack, etc. after hours, and I do not expect you to either.
 If there is a need for early/late communications, I will try my best let you know before the work day is over.
 I expect you to do the same.